How to Turn Web Leads into Customers Step by Step

 A phone call should follow up the email immediately.
 Why call when you just emailed?
 Email open success rates are terrible due to the amount of emails most people receive, spam filters, and Gmail dropping you into the secondary folder tabs so it's very easy to miss your email.

-Here is a good voicemail script framework:
+Here is a good voicemail script template:

 Hi <Their Name>,